Our Journey to Success.

 In 1983, a new specialty insurance focus was initiated when Specialty Program Insurors (SPI) began serving the equine (horse) industry by insuring rodeos with an accident and health policy.
 The agency now services a multitude of rodeo and horsemen clients.

 A Third Generation

-In 1999 William Ralph Wilkerson IV, son of Bill, began his full-time career servicing commercial insurance accounts and learning about the specialty industries served by Haas & Wilkerson Insurance.
-In 2001 Philip Coulson and his wife, Jan (Wilkerson) Coulson, decided to take early retirement with Jan selling her interest in Haas & Wilkerson Insurance to her brother Bill, who became the sole owner of the agency.
+In 1999, William Ralph Wilkerson IV (Ryan), son of Bill, began his full-time career serving local commercial insurance accounts and learning about the specialty industries the agency serviced.
+In 2001, Phil and his wife, Jan (Wilkerson) Coulson, decided to take early retirement with Jan selling her interest to her brother, Bill, who became the sole owner of the agency.

 In February 2004, Bill passed away unexpectedly after returning home from a convention in Gibsonton, Florida.
 Ryan ascended to his father’s role of president and CEO and is currently leading the family-owned organization into the next generation.

 Underneath Ryan’s tenure are new insurance programs for waterparks and indoor trampoline parks, and investing in people and technology in a way that the agency has not experienced in the past.
 Ryan has actively developed and grown the local commercial practice alongside Kimberly Wilkerson, Ryan’s sister and business partner, who joined the agency in 2008.

 As a private family business, Haas & Wilkerson Insurance is insulated from the need to respond to the short-term demands of investors.
 It has the knowledge, experience and entrepreneurial spirit of the original founders that has been passed on to the current leaders.
 Those leaders’ shared identities provide a connectedness to time-tested core values and standards of behavior that have delivered bottom-line success.
 The agency has a steady leadership and strong identity and vision shared by both employees and clients.